yii-tools/forms/docs/field/label.md

 </div>
 ```

-Or the following code for add attribute to the label.
+Or the following code for added attribute to the label.

 ```php
 <?php